credential-handler/authn.io/README.md

 ### Configuration

-The options in the `./configs/authorization.dev.js` file can be tuned to your environment as needed.
+The options in the `./configs/authn.localhost.js` file can be tuned to your environment as needed.

 ## Setup

 * Install the dependencies (see below)
-* Map the `authorization.localhost` hostname to your localhost.
+* Map the `authn.localhost` hostname to your localhost.

 To install dependencies, do the following: